2023 Call for Graduate Student Symposium

 Participants will be selected based on their anticipated contributions to the breadth and depth of the intellectual discussions in the GSS and motivation for participation.

 Format and Submission Details

-Please note that submissions to the Creativity & Cognition 2021 virtual GSS should NOT be anonymized.
+Please note that submissions to the Creativity & Cognition 2023 GSS should NOT be anonymized.

-The initial submission for the Creativity & Cognition 2021 virtual GSS should include:
+The initial submission for the Creativity & Cognition 2023 GSS should include:

 - A paper in the ACM SIGCHI submission template format (SIGCHI ACM new, standardized single-column format including templates for both LaTeX and Word).
 The paper should be between 2000 and 3000 words, excluding titles, references and figure/table captions.
 The paper is mandatory.

 - A biographical sketch of no more than 600 words, excluding any publications.
 The sketch should be written as a letter of introduction focusing on the applicant’s motivation, expected benefits from participation in the GSS, and requests for feedback from peers and mentors.
 The sketch is mandatory.